-During a recent conversation with Serrano, I asked him why he chose to focus on Juan Tizol.
+During a recent conversation with Serrano, I asked him why he chose Juan Tizol.
 “I chose Tizol because when he arrived in the U.S from Puerto Rico he spoke no English and was not familiar with American culture.
 Tizol knew little of jazz, and he played an unusual instrument – the valve trombone – which was mainly used in marching bands.
 Some would say Tizol had three strikes against him, if not four,” said Serrano, “yet despite the odds, he had an extremely successful life in music.”

 Juan Tizol was born in Vega Baja, Puerto Rico where he grew up in a musical environment.
 His first instrument was the violin but, at an early age he switched to the valve trombone, and it became his instrument of choice.
 Mostly, he trained under his uncle, Manuel Tizol, the director of a municipal band and the symphony in San Juan and in local operas, ballets, and dance bands.
 Ironically, Tizol came to the U.S. as a stowaway (by choice) in 1920, aboard a ship traveling to Washington, D.C., where he set up residence and established himself in the pit band at the Howard Theater, where the orchestra played for touring shows and silent movies.
 Ellington heard him at the Howard and in the late, 1920s when the Ellington band was broadcasting from the Cotton Club in Harlem, he asked Tizol to bring his (valve) trombone to a broadcast to find out how it would sound with the band.